Autor: Matthias

 Until next time!
 And if you are a friend of mine, please don’t judge me too harshly on this…

-• Burnout 1/3: F is for Effort
+• Burnout 1/3: Effort

 I’m in a rather foul mood right now, because I feel like my effort is not rewarded enough.
 Or rather, my effort is misplaced.
 And it is my fault.